aazaff/teachPaleobiology/GitTutorial/gitWindows.md

-# An Introduction to git
+# Installing Git and Creating Your First Repository

 This tutorial is for Windows users.
 Mac users should use the [gitAppple]() tutorial.
 Proceed in chronological order and do not deviate from the script.